noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - best practices
   - derived calculations, caching, and aggregates should be stored outside of the contract

+#### logs

+- special indexed data structure that maps all the way up to the block level
+- used to implement events
+- contracts cannot access log data after it has been created
+- log data can be efficiently accessed from outside the blockchain

+### message calls

+- similar to transactions, in that they have
+  - source, target, data payload, ether, gas and return data
+- every transaction consists of a top-level msg call which in urn create message calls
+- limitations
+  - limited to a depth of 1024
+    - for complex operations, loops should be preferred over recursive calls
+  - only 63/64th of the gas can be forwarded in a message call

+#### delegatecall / callcode and libraries

+- delegatecall: special variant of a msg call
+  - identical to a msg call apart from that fact that
+    - the code at the target address is executed in the context (i.e at the address) of the calling contract
+    - msg.sender & msg.value do not change their values
+- libraries: implemented via delegate calls
+  - contract can dynamically load code froma different address at runtime
+  - storage, current address & balance still refer to the calling contract
+    - only the code is taken from the called addres

+#### create

+- contracts create other creates via this opcode
+- different from normal msg calls in that
+  - the payload data is executed
+  - the result of the execution is stored as code
+  - the caller/creator receives the address of the new contract on the stack

+### contracts

+#### self-destruct

+- the only ay to remove code from the blockchain is when a contract performs the `selfdestruct` operations
+- the remaining ether is sent to a designated target and then the storage & code is removed from state
+  - if someone sends ether to a removed contract the enter is lost forever
+  - some nodes will still contain the contract in history, so self destructing is not hte same as deleting data from a hard disk
+- to deactivate a contract you should disable it instead
+  - e.g. by changing some internal state which causes all fns to revert
+  - this makes it impossible to use the contract, as it returns ether immediately

+#### precompiled contracts

+- special contracts whose addresses range between 1 & including 8
+- can be called as any other contract but
+  - their behavior & gas consumption is not defined by EVM code
+  - instead is implemented in the EVM execution environment itself
+- different EVM compatible chains may use a different set of precompiled contracts

 ### keywords

 - pragram: states which version of solidity to use